The White Deer: Plot

 The book begins with a description of the enchanted forest, which was supposed to sit between Moonstone Mines and Centaurs Mountain.
 The enchanted forest also had "a distant bell that causes boys to run and laugh and girls to stand and tremble."
 The toadstools would feel heavy in a person's hand but would become light enough to float away and trail black and purple stars.
 Rabbits could even pull their heads off of their bodies and tip them as if they were hats.

 King Clode and his sons, Tag and Gallow, would take sport in hunting, while the youngest son, Jorn, would rather play his lyre and create poetic verses.
-King Clode would tell a story to his sons about how he, his father, and two brothers were out hunting and almost shot a deer at Centaurs Mountain, but the deer transformed into a princess.
+King Clode told a story to his sons about how he, his father, and two brothers were out hunting and almost shot a deer at Centaurs Mountain, but the deer transformed into a princess.
 The princess was under an enchantment caused by an old woman who was jealous of her beauty.
 King Clode and his father and brothers returned the princess to her father in the north, and the king and queen celebrated their daughters return with feasting.

-In the princess’ country, each rescuer of the princess had to prove worthy of her hand.
-Clode's brother, Cloon, had to acquire and bring over the Falcon of Ferralane's golden right wing.
-Garf, Clode's second brother, was to bring over a blood drop from the right index finger of each of a hundred kings.
-Clode himself was to bring the princess a diamond that was wedged between the paws of a creature "half dragon and half roc."
-Cloon failed in his task when the Falcon's wing turned out to be made of steel.
-Garf died before he could accomplish his task.
-Clode succeeded in bringing the diamond to the princess after finding that the monster was made of boxwood and clay.
+In the princess’ country, tradition allowed the princess to set each of her rescuers a task to win her hand.
+Clode's brother Cloon was assigned a dangerous task which killed him; Clode's second brother was assigned an infeasible task from which he never returned.
+Clode was to fetch a large diamond from a creature "half dragon and half roc."
+Clode succeeded after finding that the monster was made of boxwood and clay.
 Clode wed the princess, who became Tag, Gallow, and Jorn's mother and she died not long after Jorn's birth.

 The minstrel in the castle sang of a white deer that would be found between Centaurs Mountain and Moonstone Mines.
 King Clode decided to hunt the white deer and see if it was a maiden under enchantment or an ordinary deer that could be killed for venison.
 The king and his three sons rode to the enchanted forest and encountered a woods wizard that looked familiar to Clode.
 The wizard lifted up snowflakes from the ground, and the snowflakes turned into fireflies.
 In the midst of the fireflies, the white deer appeared and ran into the forest with the king and his sons in pursuit.
 The king and his sons pursued the white deer until the deer stopped at Centaurs Mountain.
 The deer transformed into a dark young woman dressed in a white robe and golden sandals.